Outdoor Dog Ramp

 Lay the plywood on top.
 Line up the ends so they are even with the plywood and nail in place.
 You can use small nails or air nails.

-Finishing the Dog Ramp
+Finishing the Dog Ramp Over the Stairs

 To finish the dog bed I gave it two coats of leftover greyish paint we had left over from the front porch.
-Here is a post about how I store and mark my paint, it does end up saving us quite a bit and its so much easier than going and shopping for little projects like this one.
+Here is a post about how to store and mark paint, it does end up saving us quite a bit and its so much easier than going and shopping for little projects like this one.

 I then painted the dog paws onto the carpet with the same paint, giving it two coats.
 I then sprayed on some polyurethane in the hope of making the stenciling last longer with pups claws.